mrkrisgee/poker_hand_detection/README.md

   <img src="https://github.com/mrkrisgee/poker_hand_detection/blob/main/gifs/poker_hand_example.gif" alt="Webcam Feed">
 </p>

+## Table of Contents
+- Overview
+- Features
+- Usage
+  - Training the Model
+      - Download the Playing Cards Image Dataset
+      - Organize Dataset in Google Drive
+      - Train the Model
+      - Retrieve and Download the Best Model
+  - Making Real-time Predictions
+      - Prerequisites
+      - Create a Virtual Environment
+      - Clone the Repository
+      - Move and Rename the Trained Model
+      - Install Necessary Packages
+      - Download CUDA Toolkit
+      - Run the Script
+- References

 ## Overview

 This repository contains code for training a YOLOv8 model on a large dataset of playing cards to create a poker hand detection system using Python.
 It includes a setup for using a webcam live feed to make real-time predictions and identify poker hands.